 What is payroll in HR?

-Payroll in HR refers to the process of managing and administering employee compensation, including wages, salaries, bonuses, and deductions, within the context of human resources.
+Payroll in HR means managing and administering employee compensation.
 It involves ensuring accurate and timely payment to employees while adhering to legal requirements and company policies.

 What is payroll formula?